zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 ## Lab 5 – Predicting Subscriptions - Machine Learning

-Key Take Aways from this lab:
+Key takeaways from this lab:
-- Learning how to create Dataflows
+- Learning how to create data flows
 - Using the **Machine Learning** abilities of OAC

 ### What is Machine Learning?